Guidance for Managers

 • Carry out health surveillance as per protocols and Health and Safety Executive legislation and guidance.

-• Give advice to you on following Safe Systems of Work, using appropriate Personal Protective Equipment and on reporting any concerns regarding your health.
+• Give advice to employees on following Safe Systems of Work, using appropriate Personal Protective Equipment and on reporting any concerns regarding their health.

 • Inform you of any possible health concerns and refer you to the appropriate medical practitioner.